chetzer-ncpa/ncpag2s-clc/README.md

 This nesting behavior is extended as needed.
 For example if lines are requested for multiple times, the individual lines will be presented as a comma-separated series of the above structure, enclosed within square brackets.

 Commands to convert between supported data formats are under development.

+## Example Commands
+`ncpag2s.py point --date 2023-07-04 --hour 12 --lat 37.867 --lon -122.259`

+Retrieve the profile at \[37.867,-122.259\] (Rasputin Records, Berkeley, California) at 1200 UTC on 4 July 2023 in JSON format and print to the screen.

+`ncpag2s.py point --date 2023-07-04 --hour 12 --lat 37.867 --lon -122.259 --outputformat ncpaprop --output rasputin.dat`

+Retrieve the same profile but in **ncpaprop** format and write to the file `rasputin.dat` instead of to the screen.

+`ncpag2s.py line --date 2023-08-10 --hour 0 --startlat 34.39 --startlon -89.51 --endlat 35.23 --endlon -106.66 --points 21 --output ms_to_abq.dat`

+Retrieve a line of 21 profiles evenly spaced between Oxford, MS and Albuquerque, NM at 00 UTC on 10 August 2023 in JSON format and write to the file `ms_to_abq.dat`.

+`ncpag2s.py line --date 2023-08-10 --hour 0 --startlat 34.39 --startlon -89.51 --endlat 35.23 --endlon -106.66 --points 21 --outputformat ncpaprop --output /tmp/ms_to_abq`

+Retrieve the same line of 21 profiles but write them as a **ncpaprop** `--atmos2d` summary file/profile directory structure to the directory /tmp/ms_to_abq.

+`ncpag2s.py line --startlat 19.59 --startlon -155.89 --endlat 29.59 --endlon -155.89 --points 11 --startdate 2023-01-24 --starthour 0 --enddate 2023-01-25 --endhour 0 --every 4`

+Retrieve a line of 11 points going 10 degrees due north from the I59US infrasound station, every 4 hours for 24 hours total starting 00 UT on 24 January 2023, output in JSON format to the screen.